camunda/camunda-docs-manual/content/reference/embedded-forms/controls/inputs.md

 ## Integer

-In order to bind the input field to a Java `Integer` variable, the directive `cam-variable-type="Integer"` must be used.
+To bind the input field to a Java `Integer` variable, the directive `cam-variable-type="Integer"` must be used.

 Example: